newjersey/navigator.business.nj.gov/content/src/fundings/youth-transitions-to-work.md

 ### E﻿ligibility

-* Eligibile businesses must be developing, new, or building upon existing Registered Apprenticeship programs.
+* Eligibile businesses must be developing, new, or building upon existing Registered Apprenticeship programs
-* Any employer, trade associations, or labor organization which represents workers in the occupation for which the apprentices will be trained.
+* Any employer, trade associations, or labor organization which represents workers in the occupation for which the apprentices will be trained
-* Any other organization as listed within the Notice of Grant Opportunity.
+* Any other organization as listed within the Notice of Grant Opportunity

 > ### B﻿enefits
 >